Our team members have worked in leadership roles in government and politics at the municipal, provincial and federal levels across Canada.

 Direct: 1 (416) 645-2916

-Chad has worked with Fortune 100 companies to both make their case to governments and mobilize public coalitions who support jobs, growth and investment.
+Chad Rogers is a founding partner at Crestview Strategy.
+He helps companies and industry associations make their case to governments and mobilize coalitions that support jobs, growth and investment.

-As a Country Director with the Washington based National Democratic Institute, under the direction of former Secretary of State Madeleine Albright, Chad has worked with governments and political leaders in Armenia, Bosnia-Herzegovina, Croatia, Georgia, Iraq, Jordan, Kosovo, Kyrgyzstan, Macedonia, Moldova, Pakistan and Serbia.
+Chad has worked with governments and political leaders in Armenia, Bosnia-Herzegovina, Cayman Islands, Croatia, Georgia, Iraq, Jordan, Kosovo, Kyrgyzstan, Macedonia, Moldova, Pakistan, Serbia, Trinidad & Tobago and Ukraine.

 Direct: 1 (416) 645-2915

 Mark Spiro founded Crestview in 2004.
 Having worked in a senior capacity in both the public and corporate sectors, Mark brings clients a unique insight into managing and mitigating public affairs risks using an evidence-based approach to managing opinions.